NCIP/caintegrator-data/README.md

-Welcome to the caIntegrator2 Project!
+Welcome to the caIntegrator Project!
 ==============================

 caIntegrator2 is a web-based software application that allows researchers to set up custom,